10 Best Woods for Smoking Chicken

 10. Peach Wood 10-Inch Chunks for Smoking Chicken

-Peachwood doesn’t get much attention because it’s overshadowed by its cousin, the apple.
-But it’s a good smoking wood for chicken because it’s sweet and mild.
-And because it’s not as common, you won’t find it among bigger smoking brands.
-You’re more likely to get them shipped from a private unbranded individual packer, so there’s no assurance of quality.
+Peachwood doesn’t get the attention it needs.
+Why so?
+The apple wood—its cousin—often overshadows it.
+But it’s an excellent wood for chicken for it’s sweet and mild.
+And since it’s not as typical, you won’t find it among the well-known smoking brands.
+You’re more likely to get them shipped from a private, unbranded individual packer, so there’s no assurance of quality.

 The other tricky thing about peach wood is it loses flavor soon after being cut.
-This means you have to use it fresh because if you season it like other fruitwoods, it may go ‘flat’.
+It means you need to use it fresh because if you season it like other fruitwood, it may go ‘flat’.
 But the downside to undried wood is it produces low-rate smoke since most of the smoke is moisture, not flavor.
-That said, peach wood imbues food with a light, sweet flavor that works with chicken.
+With that said, peach wood imbues food with a light, sweet taste that works with chicken.

-Peachwood is popular for southern recipes and this batch of chunks ships from Michigan.
-The pack says the sizes are random, but their average length is 10 inches, so be sure your grill or cooktop can accommodate chunks that large.
-The logs are generously packed so you get a good number of pieces per box, but fitting them into your smoker is a whole other story.
+Peachwood is famous for southern recipes, and this batch of chunks ships from Michigan.
+The pack says the sizes are random.
+But their average length is 10 inches, so be sure your grill or cooktop can accommodate chunks that big.
+The logs are plentiful, so you get hefty pieces per box, but fitting them into your smoker is another story.

 Most people believe the best wood for smoking chicken is applewood.
 But because peaches have a similar texture and flavor to apples, their wood chunks make a passable substitute while fresh.